SmartsquareGmbH/solid-principles-kata/README.md

 ## :pencil2: Tasks

-- [ ] Start writing unit tests to cover the existent edge cases
+- [ ] Start writing unit tests to cover the existing edge cases
 - [ ] Refactor the classes if needed
 - [ ] Take note of the code smells